Menu

 Tues.
 22nd January - David Templeman gave an excellent talk on the subject of Sheffield's Old Deer Park.

-attending we listened with fascination as we learned about Deer Parks in general as well as our own specific and very large Deer Park of Sheffield.
+With circa 35-40 members and guests attending we listened with fascination as we learned about Deer Parks in general as well as our own specific and very large Deer Park of Sheffield.
 These Deer Parks were a display of wealth and power as well as a playground and production unit for venison and other meats/game.
 Big thanks to David for another excellent and informative talk.

 Wed.
 16th January. - Archaeology walk in Ecclesall Woods - Bumps, dips and holes -